 Combining the non-viral genetic engineering technologies, we licensed from MD Anderson together with Intrexon's industrialized approach to gene engineering and cell control, we believe we can reprogram T cells to express a particular CAR or TCR construct that will enable the T cell and/or NK cell to recognize and target cancer cells.
 CAR+ T cells target cell surface tumor antigens, such as CD19, that exist on cancer cells and that are independent of human leukocyte antigens, or HLAs, and which we refer to as "public" antigens.
 TCR-expressing T cells target tumor antigens that are dependent on HLAs and which we refer to as "private" antigens and include neoantigens.
 NK cells target tumors with loss or differences of HLAs, or tumors with no defined antigens.
-Most CAR+ T cell and TCR products currently being developed by competitors are autologous, or derived from the patient's own mononuclear white blood cells, and gene engineered with viral technology.
+Most CAR+ and TCR+ genetically modified T cells currently being developed by competitors are autologous, or derived from the patient's own mononuclear white blood cells, and gene engineered with viral technology.
 As a result, the patient's blood must be harvested, shipped to a "centralized" manufacturing facility where the isolated mononuclear white blood cells are modified using a virus to express the CAR or TCR, and then shipped back to the hospital and infused into the patient.
 The process can take weeks and is labor intensive and costly.
 Currently, this complex technique can only be done in sophisticated laboratories.
 We believe we will be able to manufacture genetically modified cells using viral and non-viral methods.
 The latter may result in a reduced cost of manufacturing, particularly as we develop processes to eliminate the requirements for cell propagation and activation, thereby facilitating a shortened manufacturing process, which can be implemented at multiple points-of-care.
-We intend to use our gene transfer methods to develop allogeneic treatments that can be used as an OTS treatment.
-An allogeneic OTS (also referred to as universal donor) treatment would enable a patient to be treated with a CAR+ T and/or NK-cell products that are created in advance of need from one or more separate, healthy donor(s), possibly genetically modified for a tumor type, and then distributed to multiple points of care.
 Our non-viral methods, which we believe are customizable, fast, and less costly than other gene transfer approaches, together with our industrialized, scalable engineering approach, are expected to enable highly efficient and less costly manufacturing approaches to gene-engineered, cell-based therapy.
 In addition, our proprietary RTS® and/or kill switches may give us the ability to control in vivo gene expression of CAR or TCR or cytokine on T cells and/or NK cells, which we believe could result in significantly lower toxicity compared to other products currently in development.